 Often times, however you can receive everything that you will need to include with your request from the county prosecutor's office.
 In many jurisdictions, you will even need to obtain approval from the prosecutor's office before your request goes to the court.

 Usually, when the court grants a petition or application, it will issue an order of expungement which can then be served on other agencies.
 This makes sure that any records they have on your are also sealed or removed.
 These agencies often include:

 - The arresting agency (such as the local police department or sheriff's office);

 - The booking agency (such as the county jail); or

 - Your state's department of corrections (covering your records while serving any prison sentences)

 If your underlying convictions involve sex offenses, then you may be subject to certain registration and reporting requirements.
 If you obtain an expungement of your criminal records, don't assume that this will automatically remove any registration or reporting requirements.
 In California, for example, in addition to an order dismissing your criminal records, you will also need to file a separate motion to be relieved of your registration and reporting requirements.
 If that separate request is not granted, you would still need to follow the registration and reporting laws in your state.

-Get Free Legal Help with Your Expungement Process
+Get a Free Legal Review of Your Expungement Process